 - Clear Objective: Highlights a problem that the organization is facing, and allows the learner to solve this problem real-time

-- Growth: Allows the used to recognize performance in the game
+- Growth: Allows the user to recognize performance in the game

 Most importantly, gamifying learning allows learners to: